Harish-kumar99/nest-api-app/README.md

 - JWT-based authentication
 - User registration and login
-- Password hashing with bcrypt
+- Password hashing with crypto
 - MySQL database integration with TypeORM
 - Rate limiting for API endpoints
 - Input validation and transformation